thecodemonkey/kafka-microservices/hello-kafka-streams/readme.md

 @Service
 class Consumer() {

+    // A topic must exist before the KafkaListener can subscribe to it.
+    // This ensures that the topic is created by Spring Framework, when the
+    // application is started.
+    @Bean
+    fun outputTopic(): NewTopic {
+        return TopicBuilder.name("output-topic").build()
+    }

     @KafkaListener(topics= ["output-topic"], groupId = "kafka_kotlin_id")
     fun consume(message:String) : Unit {
         println("receive    MESSAGE : $message at ${LocalDateTime.now()}");